Visual Testing

 Yes

-Actual GPU output — shaders, z-order, colors
+Actual GPU output — shaders, z-order, colours

 This page covers the visual rendering layer.
+See Testing for the logic and UI layers.

 Quick Start